Legit-Labs/legitify/README.md

 ### Misc

 - Use the `--failed-only` flag to filter-out passed/skipped checks from the result.
+- Use the `--ignore-policies POLICY_NAME1, PN2` to ignore specific policies, e.g.

+    `--ignore-policies no_conversation_resolution,requires_status_checks`

+  (Ignored Policies will be shown as skipped in the output)

 ## Scorecard Support - Only for GitHub server/cloud repositories
 [Scorecard](https://github.com/ossf/scorecard) is an OSSF's open-source project: